School of Social and Human Studies

 Atlantic International University

-The Post Doctorate of Legal Studies goal is to help students understand existing legal rules and doctrines, with their underlying policy arguments, so that they can think about these arguments, prepare to present an argument and let their own voices be heard.
+The objective in the Postdoctoral Research in Legal Studies is to help students understand existing legal rules and doctrines, with their underlying policy arguments, so that they can think about these arguments, prepare to present an argument and let their own voices be heard.
 The program helps students initiate, contribute to, and pursue a program of research in their chosen areas of inquiry.
 The Legal Studies program is designed to advance the professional development of experienced legal studies graduates and professionals in the legal studies arena by extending their knowledge and equipping them with broad research and process journalism skills, enabling them to make a key leadership contribution to their chosen fields.

-AIU’s Post Doctorate degree in Legal Studies goes one step further by allowing students to study and research multiple key areas of computer science to develop a unique foundation of practical knowledge and computer science theory.
+AIU’s Postdoctoral research program in Legal Studies goes one step further by allowing students to study and research multiple key areas of computer science to develop a unique foundation of practical knowledge and computer science theory.

-Your AIU Distance Learning Post Doctorate program in Legal Studies will be a custom-made program, designed just for you by you and your advisor.
+Your AIU Distance Learning Postdoctoral program in Legal Studies will be a custom-made program, designed just for you by you and your advisor.
 This flexibility to meet your needs is seldom found in other distance learning programs.
 Our program does not require every student to study the same subjects and use the same books and other learning materials as every other student.
-Instead our online Post Doctorate programs are designed just for you.
+Instead our online Postdoctoral programs are designed just for you.
 They are individually designed to meet your needs and help you to reach your professional and personal goals.

 GREAT EDUCATORS HAVE ALWAYS KNOWN THAT LEARNING IS NOT SOMETHING THAT'S LIMITED TO THE CLASSROOMS, OR THAT SHOULD BE FORCIBLY UNDERTAKEN UNDER THE SUPERVISION OF TEACHERS.